augo7/youtube-data-pipeline/README.md

 👨‍💻 About Me

 I am a passionate Computer Science student attending Texas State University, actively building expertise in data analytics and engineering.
-This project reflects my hands-on experience with APIs, data transformation, cloud platforms, and secure coding practices — foundational skills essential for modern data-driven organizations.
+This project a part of my journey of hands-on experience with APIs, data transformation, cloud platforms, and secure coding practices — foundational skills essential for modern data-driven organizations.